kundi/nw-api-docs/docs/serps/index.md

 ## Finding the SERP ID

-You can copy the SERP ID from the top right corner of the keyword SERP Preview page in the Nightwatch app.
+To locate the SERP ID in the Nightwatch app, navigate to the keyword SERP Preview page and find the ID at the top-right corner.

 ![SERP ID Location in the app](../public/serp-id-location.png)

+You can also retrieve the SERP ID programmatically using the [keyword results endpoint](/keyword-results/).
+The `id` field in the response corresponds to the SERP ID, which can be used to fetch SERPs.

 ## Get SERP Data